thieu1995/mealpy/docs/source/pages/general/advances/model_problem_name.rst

 Set Up Model's/Problem's Name
 =============================

-You don't really need to set the name for the optimizer and the problem.
-But it will help in saving results with the name of model and problem (especially in multitask problems).
+You do not necessarily need to set names for the optimizer and the problem, but doing so can help in saving results with the names of the model and the problem, especially in multitask problems.

 **1. Name the problem:**